mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

     -   (This step cannot expand the transitive closure.)
 3. Visit the list of finalizable objects (may be implemented as `FinalizerReference` by some JVMs).
     -   If the finalizable object is reachable, then
-        -   forward the reference to it since it may have been moved.
+        -   forward the reference to it.
     -   If the finalizable object is unreachable, then
         -   remove it from the list of finalizable objects, and enqueue it for finalization.
     -   (This step may expand the transitive closure if any finalizable objects are resurrected.)
 4. Visit all `PhantomReference`.
     -   If the referent is reachable, then
         -   forward the referent field.
-(Note: `PhantomReference#get()` always returns `null`, but the actual referent field shall hold a valid reference to the referent.)
+        -   (Note: `PhantomReference#get()` always returns `null`, but the actual referent field shall hold a valid reference to the referent.)
     -   If the referent is unreachable, then
         -   clear the referent field, remove the `PhantomReference` from the list of phantom references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.